USEFUL INFO ABOUT CORAROC

 Curing and cycling?

-There are many opionions on how to "cycle" a tank or maybe more correctly phrased "how to get a tank to mature".
-We know there are many different approaches to sucess so we will just breifly describe how we normally do it.
+There are many opinions on how to "cycle" a tank or maybe more correctly phrased "how to get a tank to mature".
+We know there are many different approaches to success so we will just briefly describe how we normally do it.

 Starting up a new tank with CoraroC

-We will normally scape the tank dry.
-If we use the glass holder GH-100 we will let the silicone cure for at least a week before use.
-After scape is done, we will fill RO-water.
+If we use the holder FR glued to glass we will let the silicone cure for at least a week before use.
+After a scape is done, we will fill RO-water.
 And then mix the salt in the system.
 We will add bacteria and some filter material (bacteria surface) for example Zeolith or products like Aquaforest Life Bio Fil or similar.
 If we have access to "clean" live rock/rubble we like to add a few small pieces in the CoraroC scape to speed up things.
 Normally we will start adding corals on day 2 or 3 to get the biology running.
 Clean up crew like day 3-7 and then fishes at last from day 7 and forward.
-We add fish slowly meaning a few small fishes in the beginning and then slowly increase with more and bigger fishes keeping the nutrient load in comparison with the maturing of the system.
+We add fish slowly meaning a few small fishes in the beginning and then slowly increase with more and bigger fishes keeping the nutrient load in balance with the maturing of the system.

 We have found this way to work really well as long as you don´t add to many fish to fast.